Jordan Burrow

-Career
+Club career

 Chesterfield

 Burrow was born in Sheffield, South Yorkshire.
 He began his career at Chesterfield at the age of seven and progressed through the various youth ranks over an eleven-year period.
 Having played regularly for the club's reserve team during the 2010–11 season, scoring 26 goals that year, he signed his first professional contract with Chesterfield in May 2011, agreeing a six-month contract.
 A month into 2011–12, Burrow joined Conference North club Boston United on 21 September 2011 on a one-month loan agreement to gain first-team experience.
 Boston managers Lee Canoville and Jason Lee had previously been to watch the player, and managed to acquire Burrow's services after Jason Lee spoke to former teammate and Chesterfield goalkeeping coach Mark Crossley about the possibility of a loan move.
 He made his debut three days after signing, on 24 September, coming on as a 54th-minute substitute and scoring the winning goal in a 2–1 home victory over Droylsden with a looping header.
 His loan was subsequently extended for a further month in October 2011, and he went on to make 11 appearances during his two-month stay at Boston.
 Burrow returned to Chesterfield in December, but was released from his contract later that month having made no first-team appearances for the club.